alesiestu/Symfony-4-user-edit-dashboard/README.md

 2 .
 Edit file .env with credential of database.

-3 .a.
+3 .
 Execute commands below into your working folder to install the project :

 ```bash
 $ composer install